 Recipes often call for squeezing the zucchini to get rid of the water after grating, but it’s not necessary with the addition of flour.
 Water from the vegetable actually helps make the batter.

 The addition of chickpeas in this recipe ups your plant-based protein and is a great substitute for eggs.
-They're also packed with nutrients and offer many health benefits, such as weight control, lowering blood sugar, and aiding digestion.
+They’re also packed with nutrients and offer many health benefits, such as weight control, lowering blood sugar, and aiding digestion.
 These are going to be some healthy zucchini cakes.

 If you’re not a fan of onion or just want to add some color and extra veggies, add a bit of shredded carrots.